 Queen Victoria opened the palace to the public in 1838.
 It has remained a magnet for millions of visitors, drawn to the grandeur, the ghosts and the fabulous art collection including masterpieces by Rembrandt, Caravaggio, and van Dyck in the Cumberland Art Gallery.

 There’s plenty to see and do in the gardens too.
 Go in search of the wildflowers, bluebells, tulips and daffodils in the spring, and see the herbaceous borders and the Rose Garden come alive with the sights and smells of summer.
-You can take a shire horse and charabanc ride around the gardens and learn all about these famous animals that reside in Home Park, or take the kids to the Magic Garden where you can enjoy a well-earned coffee while they let off some steam storming the battlements in search of the mythical fire-breathing dragon.
+You can take a shire horse and charabanc ride around the gardens and learn all about these famous animals that reside in Home Park.
 The Kitchen Garden is a must-see too which used to feed the Georgian royals and now supplies the famous Henry VIII’s kitchens.